BigBang1112/maniascript-sharp/README.md

     }
 }
 ```
 6. After running Build, ManiaScript will generate into the `out` folder next to the source code, following the directory path.
+If it does not happen or you get weird warnings, restart your IDE or try different build options.
 7. To redirect the output, create `buildsettings.yml` in the root project folder, and write this content:
 ```yaml
 OutputDir: C:/MyManiaPlanetServer/UserData # Build root (default is the relative folder 'out')